giantswarm/sloth-rules/README.md

 Instead of having `vector(1)` you can for example use `sum(rate(kube_pod_container_info{container=~"whatever"}[{{.window}}]))`
 - You can and should **add an opsrecipe annotation** to your SLO.
 - Always test your SLO on a testing installation before creating a new repo release to make sure it pages right when the conditions are met.
+- You can create a SLO withouth alerts by setting `pageAlert.disable` and/or `ticketAlert.disable` as `true`.
+By default, both alerts are created.

 ## Architecture